-The closing date for registration is November for commencement the following year.
 The programme can be customised and offered on an in-house basis for companies across South Africa but still in compliance with the exit level outcomes of the programme.
 In such a case the registration takes place before the in-house programme commences.